-- Medicare enrollment as of March 2023 was 1,635,637. - As of June 2023, about 13% of the state's total population was enrolled in a Medicare plan. - Medicare beneficiaries account for about 19.5% of the U.S. population, which totals over 65 million Medicare recipients. - In Washington, about 10% of Medicare beneficiaries are eligible due to disability rather than age and are under the age of 65. - As of June 2023, over 675,000 enrollees were in Washington Medicare Advantage plans, which amounted to over 45% of the state's Medicare population. - There are 21 insurers that offer Medigap plans in Washington as of 2023, although some of them have a service area that does not include the whole state. - There were 21 stand-alone Medicare Part D prescription drug plans available in Washington in 2023, with monthly premiums starting at \$0 per month. - As of June 2023, there were 439,364 Medicare beneficiaries in Washington who had stand-alone Medicare Part D prescription drug plans. - Another 616,431 had Medicare Part D prescription drug coverage integrated with their Medicare Advantage plans. - Many Medicare beneficiaries receive financial assistance through Medicaid with the cost of Medicare premiums, prescription drug expenses, and services not covered by Medicare - such as long-term care.
+- Medicare enrollment as of September 2024 was 1,507,900. - As of January 2025, about 14% of the state's total population was enrolled in a Medicare plan. - In Washington, about 10% of Medicare beneficiaries are eligible due to disability rather than age and are under the age of 65. - As of September 2024, about 48% of the states Medicare enrollees were enrolled in a Medicare Advantage. - There are around 20 insurers that offer Medigap plans in Washington for 2025, although some of them have a service area that does not include the whole state. - There were 21 stand-alone Medicare Part D prescription drug plans available in Washington in 2024, with monthly premiums starting at \$0 per month. - Many Medicare beneficiaries receive financial assistance through Medicaid with the cost of Medicare premiums, prescription drug expenses, and services not covered by Medicare - such as long-term care.